-Certain personal care practices may also cause extra irritation (source).
+Certain personal care practices may also cause extra irritation (7).
 This includes using harsh hygiene products, wearing tight bras and shirts, or not taking proper care of the delicate skin of your breast.
-The excessive saliva from your baby’s mouth may also cause dryness.
+The excess saliva from your baby’s mouth may also cause dryness.

 Blebs are as strange as they sound.
-Small, milk-filled cysts on your nipples, blebs often feel and look like whitehead pimples (source).
+Blebs are small, milk-filled cysts on your nipples.
+They often feel and look like whitehead pimples (8).
 They’re associated with clogged milk ducts and are believed to be an external sign of blocked milk in your breast.

 Some women with blebs experience no discomfort, while others have shooting pains, especially during breastfeeding.